 What is ankle strain/sprain?

 An ankle strain is the pulling or tearing of a tendon, which connects muscle to bone.
 A sprain is a similar problem only occurring with a ligament, which connects bone to bone in the ankle.

 What causes ankle strain/sprain?

-Strains may be acute (when a muscle is suddenly stretched, pulled or torn like from a slip on ice, running, jumping or lifting a heavy object from an awkward position) or chronic (from prolonged repetitive movement of a muscle during sport activities or work).
+Strains may be acute when a muscle is suddenly stretched, pulled or torn like from a slip on ice, running, jumping or lifting a heavy object from an awkward position.
+Chronic strains are from prolonged repetitive movement of a muscle during sport activities or work.

 What are the symptoms of ankle strain/sprain?

 Pain, swelling, bruising, tenderness, difficulty moving the ankle or difficulty walking are common symptoms of an ankle strain/sprain.
 Risk factors for both include poor conditioning, fatigue, poor warm up, slippery surfaces and poorly fitting footwear.

 Minor ankle strains/sprains require rest, ice, compression, elevation (RICE) and over-the-counter pain relievers for treatment.
 An ankle brace may be helpful to support the ankle while it heals.
 It’s rare that an ankle strain/sprain will require surgery.

 Reviewed by: Jack Wolfsdorf, MD, FAAP